 Garages and permanent outbuildings

 Repair category -

-Notes Not applicable.
+Notes The external store could not be opened to inspect the interior.

 Outside areas and boundaries

 Repair category 2

-Notes Boundary walls are in need of repair and maintenance.
+Notes Repointing and repair works are required to the boundary walls.

 Ceilings

 Repair category 1

 Notes Localised areas of lath and plaster cracking were evident.
 If plaster starts to pull loose from the lath, cracking can become widespread.
 Small cracks in this type of ceiling can develop into a larger repair.